kumilange/live-jazz-tokyo/README.md

-# Live Jazz
+# Live Jazz Tokyo

-Connecting fans with local jazz musicians.
+Connecting fans with local jazz musicians in Tokyo.

 The easiest way to find local Jazz artists and events around your area.